spierala/mini-rx-store/README.md

 // Run the effect
 deleteProductFn(123);
 ```
-The code above creates a MiniEffect for _deleting a product_ from the list.
+The code above creates an Effect for _deleting a product_ from the list.
 The API call `this.productService.deleteProduct(productId)` is the side effect which needs to be performed.
-`createMiniEffect` returns a function which can be called later with an optional payload to start the MiniEffect (see `deleteProductFn(123)`).
+`createEffect` returns a function which can be called later to start the Effect with an optional payload (see `deleteProductFn(123)`).

-`createMiniEffect` takes 2 arguments:
+`createEffect` takes 2 arguments:
    * **`effectName: string`**:
    ID which needs to be unique per feature.
 That ID will also show up in the logging (Redux Dev Tools / JS console).

    * **`effectFn: (payload$: Observable<PayLoadType>) => Observable<Action>`**:
-   With the `effectFn` you can access the `payload$` Observable.
+   Within the `effectFn` you can access the `payload$` Observable.
    That Observable emits as soon as the Effect is started (e.g. by calling ` deleteProductFn(123)`).
    You can directly `pipe` on the `payload$` Observable to access the payload value and do the usual RxJS things to run the actual Side Effect (`mergeMap`, `switchMap` etc).

-   Also a MiniEffect needs to return a new Action as soon as the side effect did its job.
+   Effects return a new Action as soon as the side effect did its job.
-   `effectFn` needs to return that new Action.
    You can return any Action of type `Action`.
-Or you can return `this.SetStateAction`...
+Or you can return `this.setStateAction`...

-   **`SetStateAction`** is available on the `MiniFeature` instance.
+   **`setStateAction`** is available on the `MiniFeature` instance.
 Use it to update the feature state directly without creating any custom Actions.
    Its payload is a mapping function which gives you access to the current feature state.
 Inside of that function you can compose the new feature state.
+   Alternatively `setStateAction` accepts a new state object directly.

 #### FYI
 Also the simplified API sets on Redux:
 Behind the scenes `MiniFeature` is creating a default reducer and a default action in order to update the feature state.
-When you use `setState()` or `SetStateAction` MiniRx dispatches the default action and the default reducer will update the feature accordingly.
+When you use `setState()` or `setStateAction()` MiniRx dispatches the default action and the default reducer will update the feature accordingly.

 See the default Action in the Redux Dev Tools: